NEOForCE: Near-Earth Objects' Forecast of Collisional Events: Introduction

 \section{Introduction}

 Estimating the probability that a particular asteroid can hit the Earth in a foreseen future is an important task of planetary defense.
 The orbit of an asteroid in general does not have absolute or infinite precision, and for a newly discovered object the uncertainty of its orbital parameters can be significant.
 Moreover, this uncertainty increases with time if no additional observations are provided.
 Therefore, apart from the nominal solution of the orbital parameters (usually computed from the least-squares method), there are other solutions, which also well represent observations, sometimes with similar probability.
 These sets of orbital parameters are in general called virtual asteroids (VAs) \citep{2000Icar..145...12M}.
-Some of these VAs can collide with the Earth and some pass by safely, which creates an impact probability different from zero or equal to one.
+Some of these VAs can collide with the Earth and some pass by safely, which {allows the impact probability to be in a range between 0 and 1}.

-One of the most natural and general way to estimate the impact probability is the Monte-Carlo approach: sample a large number of VAs from the uncertainty region of orbital parameters according to the probability distribution, propagate their orbit in the future, and last derive impact probability by the fraction of colliding orbits over all all considered in the sample.
+One of the most natural and general way to estimate the impact probability is the Monte-Carlo approach: sample a large number of VAs from the uncertainty region of orbital parameters according to the probability distribution, propagate their orbit in the future, and last derive impact probability by the fraction of colliding orbits over all considered in the sample.
 This approach has many advantages: It does not have additional assumptions, and also has a direct formula for estimating the uncertainty of the obtained result: $\sigma_{MC} = \sqrt{\frac{P_{MC}(1-P_{MC})}{n}}$, where $P_{MC}$ is the impact probability and $n$ is the number of considered VAs \citep{2015MNRAS.446..705V}.
-However, if the impact probability is small---which is generally the case with PHAs---the number of required VAs to integrate to roughly estimate the impact probability (so that $\sigma_{MC} \lesssim 0.3 P_{MC}$) is $10/P_{MC}$.
+However, if the impact probability is small---which is generally the case with NEAs ---the number of required VAs to integrate to roughly estimate the impact probability (so that $\sigma_{MC} \lesssim 0.3 P_{MC}$) is $10/P_{MC}$.
 Therefore, this approach is impractical to systematic search for possible impacts with small impact probability values on a large set of of objects.